teambank/easycredit-plugin-magento-2/README.md

-# ratenkauf by easyCredit for Magento 2 - Installment Payment Plugin
+# easyCredit-Ratenkauf for Magento 2 - Installment Payment Plugin

-ratenkauf by easyCredit is the easiest and fastest installment payment solution of Germany.
-Join today to get the simplest way of partial payment for your POS and E-Commerce. ratenkauf by easyCredit gives you the opportunity to offer installments as an additional payment method in your German WooCommerce store.
+easyCredit-Ratenkauf is the easiest and fastest installment payment solution of Germany.
+Join today to get the simplest way of partial payment for your POS and E-Commerce. easyCredit-Ratenkauf gives you the opportunity to offer installments as an additional payment method in your German WooCommerce store.

 Traditional financing solutions are often connected with complicated application processes for customers.
-With ratenkauf by easyCredit you can offer a simple, fully online and fast financing solution.
-Customers can use ‚ratenkauf by easyCredit‘ in just a few steps: choose their purchases, calculate their preferred installments, enter their personal data, and pay.
+With easyCredit-Ratenkauf you can offer a simple, fully online and fast financing solution.
+Customers can use ‚easyCredit-Ratenkauf‘ in just a few steps: choose their purchases, calculate their preferred installments, enter their personal data, and pay.
 No paperwork, immediate approval, and complete flexibility throughout.
 Simple.
 Fair.
-Paying in installments with ‚ratenkauf by easyCredit‘.
+Paying in installments with ‚easyCredit-Ratenkauf‘.

 # Getting started
-Are you interested in using ratenkauf by easyCredit?
+Are you interested in using easyCredit-Ratenkauf?
 Contact us now:
 * [sales.ratenkauf@easycredit.de](https://store.shopware.com/en/easyc36021249341f/ratenkauf-by-easycredit.html#)
 * +49 (0)911 5390 2726